oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 For the 0.0.2 version we get a 503 - Service Unavailable response.
 The ingress controller can map to the 0.0.2 service, but the 0.0.2 service has a selector which is looking for pods with a label `version: 0.0.2` and so far we haven't created any of those.

+### Step 2e: Creating the traffic split

 Now we have to create the traffic split.
 We need to do this before creating the 0.0.2 deployment because the original (un-versioned) stockmanager service is still running and being used by the storefront.
 The original service has a selector that will match on **any** pod with the label `app: stockmanager` **regardless** of what the version it is.
-Once the traffic split is in place it will intercept traffic for the origional service, so only after that is it safe to create the new deployments.
+Once the traffic split is in place it will intercept traffic for the original service, so only after that is it safe to create the new deployments.

-Looking at the spec the split is deployed on the service `stockmanager` (This is known as the `Apex Service` as it's the actual top level service) The traffic split will split the traffic sent to the `stockmanager` service between the two backend services (also known as `Leaf services`) the `stockmanagerv0-0-1` service and the `stockmanagerv0-0-2` service.
-In this case there are two backends, but more are possible.
+We are going to deploy out split on the service `stockmanager` (This is known as the `Apex Service` as it's the actual top level service) The traffic split will split the traffic sent to the `stockmanager` service between the two backend services (also known as `Leaf services`) the `stockmanagerv0-0-1` service and the `stockmanagerv0-0-2` service.
+In this case there are two backends, but of course you can have more if you need to.

 As we can see below, that breakdown sends all the traffic to the v0.0.1 version and none to the v0.0.2 version, we need to do this because we haven't setup any pods for the 0.0.2 service yet, so it couldn't respond to requests.